urban-study/iron-hong.github.io/_posts/2019-04-24-behavioral-cloning.md

 ---
 ![Behavioral_Cloning](https://github.com/SeokLeeUS/seokleeus.github.io/raw/master/_images/_Behavioral_cloning/behavioral_cloning_4gif.gif)
 ## Summary:
-- This project is to train model to steer the simulation vehicle to be on right track. input to the model measurement is steering angle.
-The vehicle images are collected alongside the steering angle turn.
+- This project is to train model to steer the simulation vehicle to be on the right track.
+The input to the model measurement is steering angle collected from the pre-run.
+The vehicle image corresponding to the certain steering angle is stored.
+Then, the stored images are used to train the model so the angle will be anticipated when a image is collected while the vehicle is driving at actual run.

 ## Final result (please click the below thumbnail to play a video):
 [![IMAGE ALT TEXT](http://img.youtube.com/vi/HOfHpUSmLMU/hqdefault.jpg)](https://youtu.be/HOfHpUSmLMU "BehavioralCloning")